ykz89/zhanconl/content/posts/2022-08-30-cocot46plus-keymap.md

 ### Indicator LEDs

 Originally there are only four layers, I now have seven with perhaps more coming up.
 Every layer has its own color on the image above, I think it was nice to use these colors with the indicating LEDs too, altho the difference between yellow and orange, and pink and purple are pretty hard to see.

+### Upcoming changes

+I am using the cocot46plus with my desktop and my Steam Deck, so I want to be able to game with it.
+To do that I am going to add a gaming layer, but I still have to think about a layout that works for the games I play.